 IRS Form 4506-C must be completed and signed by all borrowers both at application and closing.
-The form must request the appropriate documentation type (W-2s, full tax transcripts, etc.) and be executed by seller prior to closing.
+The form must request the appropriate documentation type (W-2s, full tax transcripts, etc.) and be executed by seller prior to closing for self-employed borrowers.
 4506-C forms and transcripts are not required for business tax returns or loans utilizing Bank Statement Documentation for income.